-Options for Beginners
+Options for Beginners and First Time Climbers

 At N3C we strive to make climbing fun and affordable to all climbers, and since our clients have such varied backgrounds and abilities, we offer a range of different choices.
 This range of choices can seem daunting, but it’s actually pretty simple.
 There are three options for beginning climbers:

-N3C’s Learn to Climb Package
+N3C’s Learn to Belay Package

-Best for… People who want to learn a life-long skill.
+Best for: People who want to learn a life-long skill.
 This package is centered around a lesson with the goal of ensuring that you can come back later to climb without an instructor.
 It is also a great option for parents who want to learn how to belay their children.